Purpose of financial aid

 How to apply

-The school is no longer accepting financial aid applications for the 2014-2015 school year.
-In the fall, when families apply for the 2015-2016 school year, they may seek financial aid.
+For those who may seek financial aid, we are now accepting applications for the 2018-2019 school year.
 The process begins with an online application to Tuition Aid Data Services (TADS), a company that conducts need assessments for families seeking financial aid.
-The processing fee, payable to TADS, is $34.
+The processing fee, payable to TADS, is $39.
 See links below for the TADS application and a worksheet to help families organize their financial information.
 In addition to submitting the online application, families must send a copy of their W-2 forms and federal and state income tax returns directly to TADS.
 These tax documents and the report from TADS are maintained in a confidential financial aid application file.
 Once the file is complete (all reports and forms), the Financial Aid Committee will review the TADS report and decide on awards of aid for each child.
+The submission deadline is January 12, 2018.

 If you have any questions during the process, you may reach TADS at 800-477-8237, Monday through Friday, 8 a.m. to 8 p.m., Central Time.
 They are also available through live chat on their website and email at firstname.lastname@example.org.